 - 1 heaping teaspoon sugar

-1 Mix the chopped onion with the lemon juice in a small bowl and set aside.
+1 Mix onion with lemon juice: Mix the chopped onion with the lemon juice in a small bowl and set aside.
 The lemon juice will help take the edge off the onions.

 2 Coat the pork chops in olive oil and sprinkle salt over them.
 Set aside at room temperature.